top of page

 A 2022 UK study led by King’s College London and Maudsley NHS Trust found that psilocybin improved the symptoms of severe depression for up to 12 weeks when combined with therapy.

-Speaking to BBC News, the University of Edinburgh’s head of psychiatry Professor Andrew McIntosh said the trial provided "the strongest evidence so far to suggest that further, larger and longer randomised trials of psychedelics are justified."
+Speaking to BBC News, the University of Edinburgh’s head of psychiatry Professor Andrew McIntosh said the trial provided "the strongest evidence so far to suggest that further, larger and longer randomised trials of psychedelics are justified...
+Psilocybin may [one day] provide a potential alternative to antidepressants that have been prescribed for decades."

 There is still some way to go before psychedelics can be embraced as a mainstream treatment.
 Researchers who carried out the promising King’s College London study noted that the short-term effects of psilocybin could be frightening for some.
 Others have noted the current absence of evidence that these drugs can have a positive impact over the long-term.